 To find out how many calories in a banana, you need to first understand there are different kinds of bananas.
-In a lady finger banana, for example, there less than 95 calories.
-There are far more calories in a common banana.
-Which is the kind you would most likely buy at the grocery store.
-It has the calorie count landing at around 172.
-Although there are different kinds of bananas and the calorie count can differ dramatically.
-This depends on the size and type of the banana, the average for all bananas on the market today falls around the 184 calorie mark.
+In a lady finger banana, for example, there are 95 calories.
+There are far more calories in a common banana which is the kind you would most likely buy at the grocery store with the calorie count landing at around 172.
+Although there are different kinds of bananas and the calorie count can differ dramatically depending on the size and type of the banana, the average for all bananas on the market today falls around the 184 calorie mark.
 All of these estimates assume the banana is raw (meaning uncooked) and has been peeled.

 The scientific name for banana is ‘Musa acuminate colla’.
 And they are a cheap, energy rich source of food that you can pick fresh from your local grocery store.
 Here are the reasons you should go for banana fruit, without a worry:

 - They have no cholesterol in them